Putter: Long-shafted putters

 (14-1b Anchoring the Club) was approved in May 2013 and took effect on 1 January 2016.
 This new rule prohibits "anchoring" a putter when making a stroke.
 It does not ban long-shafted putters, rather, it bans the method by which they were originally designed to be used.

-Fetch Mallet

-Called a fetch putter because it can be used to retrieve the golf ball out of the cup.
-In November 2018 Lee Westwood won the Nedbank Golf Challenge using a PING Sigma 2 Fetch putter.
+Following the rule change, longer putters continued to be used, notably by Langer and Scott, with the butt held away from the body.
+Anchoring below the elbow remained legal, and the so called armlock putting stroke, using a putter with a longer grip designed to rest along the (usually lead) forearm to stabilize the stroke, has been used by several tour professionals including Matt Kuchar and Bryson DeChambeau.